OmarElprolosy66/four-card-feature-section-master/README.md

 - CSS custom properties
 - Flexbox
 - CSS Grid
-- Desktop-first workflow
+- Mobile-first workflow

 ### What I Learned

-In this project, I followed a desktop-first workflow, designing for larger screens initially and then adjusting the layout for smaller devices.
-Here are the steps and techniques I used:

-1. **CSS Grid Layout for Desktop:** I used CSS Grid to create the layout for desktop devices, allowing for precise control over the placement and sizing of elements.
+Through this challenge, I improved my understanding of CSS Grid and Flexbox, which are crucial for creating responsive layouts.
+Here's a snippet of code I'm proud of:

 ```css
 .hero-sec {